rtperson/chernobog/README.md

-yosog
+Chernobog
 =====

-A blog app created using Haskell and Yesod
+A blog app using Haskell and Yesod

-The name "yosog" originates with Yann Esposito's excellent Yesod tutorial.
+Chernobog is based on Yann Esposito's Yosog tutorial.
 My intention is to eventually work the idea up into my own blogging solution.

-(At which point I will regretfully drop the awesome name.)
+TODO:

+1) Complete styling so that it looks like a blog/resume site.
+2) Create admin pages for blog entry.
+3) Add oath for user authentication.
+4) Keep playing with this simple POC for now.